AnalyzeVisualize/Parkinson-s-Disease-Detection-w-ML/README.md

 This repository contains a Python script for predicting motor UPDRS scores in individuals with Parkinson's disease using various machine learning models.
 The dataset used for this analysis is stored in the 'Data' directory, and the primary script, 'predict_parkinsons.py', demonstrates the entire pipeline, including data preprocessing, model training, and evaluation.
 ## Dataset
-For the prediction model we created we used the of 16 voice measurements from 42 people with early-stage Parkinson’s disease, which contained 5,875 recordings as well as calculated the total and motor values for the Unified Parkinson's Disease Rating Scale (UPDRS), which is what we would be predicting.
+For the prediction model we created we used the 16 voice measurements from 42 people with early-stage Parkinson’s disease, which contained 5,875 recordings as well as calculated the total and motor values for the Unified Parkinson's Disease Rating Scale (UPDRS), which is what we would be predicting.
 ## Model Training
 The dataset is split into training and testing sets using sklearn's train_test_split.
 Various regression models are trained, including Linear Regression, Decision Tree, Random Forest, and Gradient Boosting.
 ### Neural Network Model